Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Nothing occurs when you first cast this miracle, although a strange breeze begins to blow over your allies.
+Nothing occurs when you first cast this miracle, although tiny plants seem to grow and flower in your footsteps.
 Select any number of allied creatures within range when you first cast this miracle.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
-At that time, your concentration on this miracle ends and you and your allies are carried away as you become one with the four winds.
+At that time, your concentration on this miracle ends and all nearby creatures are suddenly revitalized.

-The creatures selected immediately disappear into puffs of wind.
-Choose an outdoor location you have visited before.
-The selected creatures gain the benefits of a rest and reappear there one day later.
+All creatures within range gain the benefit of a rest, as if their allies had spent a Resolve.
+Remove all afflictions and ailments from each creature.

-### Wrath of the Cyclone
+### Wrath of Nature

 <div class="tight">